kobotoolbox/devdocs/docs/_articles/writing-style.md

 - Use real ellipsis character (<code>…</code>) rather than three periods (<code>...</code>)<sup>1</sup>.
 - Remember that our name is capitalized like this: `KoboToolbox` (and similarly `Kobo`).
 - For translated text with placeholders, please use a descriptive text and wrap it in double hashes.
 E.g. for `Do you live in ##country name## right now?` the placeholder is `##country name##`.
+- For translated text with links, please use a normal text and wrap it in square brackets.
+E.g. for `Plase [read the article] first!`, the whole text `read the article` would become a clickable link - the url will be provided by JS code.

 If in doubt, please mimic what is already there.